 3. Once the General Surgeon has received your referral from a refering body, what happens?

 a) Surgical Procedures:

 Our staff will contact you to set up an appointment to have a consult with the surgeon.
 If you require surgery you will be asked to fill out an Operating Room (OR) form before you leave our office.
-This information will then be forwarded to the OR Booking Office at the Hospital.
+This information will then be forwarded to the OR Booking Office at the hospital.

-The OR Booking Department at the hospital (QEll in Grande Prairie or Northwest Health Centre in High Level), will then contact you for a surgery time and date and any other information needed prior to surgery.
+The OR Booking Department at the hospital (GPRH in Grande Prairie or Northwest Health Centre in High Level), will then contact you for a surgery time and date and any other information needed prior to surgery.
 We do not book any surgeries from our office.